patrik999/stream-reasoning-challenge/README.md

-# Stream Reasoning Hackathon 2021
+# Stream Reasoning Playground

-Official repository of the Stream Reasoning Challenge 2021, part of the [Stream Reasoning Workshop 2021](http://streamreasoning.org/events/srw2021).
+Official repository of the Stream Reasoning Hackathon 2021, part of the [Stream Reasoning Workshop 2021](http://streamreasoning.org/events/srw2021).

 All the details of the hackathon are given in the [overview document](SR_Hackaton_2021.pdf).